andresebr/kumodd/README.md

     kumodd.py -csv ./filelist-username.csv

+To verify the files' MD5, size, Last Modified, and Last Acceessed time, and MD5 of metadata, use:

+    kumodd.py -verify -col verify

 ## Duplicate File Names

 Google Drive folders can hold duplicate file names that are differentiated by their